 The importance of sales data to revenue attribution

-Allowing sophisticated marketers to optimise and measure campaigns by revenue growth, and not just by how many goals they’ve seen in Google Analytics.
+This allows marketers to optimise and measure campaigns by revenue growth, and not just by how many goals they’ve seen in Google Analytics.

 This is the key to unlocking the data you need to attribute revenue back to your most valuable marketing activities.

+When choosing between first, last and multi-touch, think of your budgets.
+If you choose certain models, then you will be assigning all revenue to just one channel.
 This can cause upstream channels to suffer due to the (often inaccurate) perception that they aren’t effective.

 Multi-channel methods of attribution enable you to see the value over all your channels, which can ensure budgets are allocated more fairly.